Lepieu/ASLReader/README.md

 ## Prerequisites

-A collection of images used for training and testing must be inputted into the folder titled
+A collection of images used for training and testing must be inputted into the folder titled "Database," and ordered into separate categorical files.
+They do not need to be split into separate training and testing folders, as that is done by the program.

 ## Usage